x Graptosedum ‘Bronze’

 grap-toh-PET-al-um par-uh-gway-EN-see (say) x SEE-dum STAHL-ee-eye

-I bought this plant from Lowe’s in Greenville, Mississippi on August 25, 2012.
+I brought this plant home from Lowe’s in Greenville, Mississippi on August 25, 2012.
 I was living at the mansion in Leland at the time and had started plant collecting.
 The label on the pot said xGraptoveria ‘Alpenglow’/xGraptosedum ‘Vera Higgins’.
 That was my first experience with two different names and cultivars on the same label.

 This plant did pretty well even though it had an identity crisis.
 I was having my own crisis at the time the above photo was taken.
 I had sold the mansion to a group who were planning to remodel it and turn it into a bed and breakfast.
 My dad asked me to move back to the family farm in mid-Missouri so I had to make a hard decision.
 I gave away over 200 potted plants but took most of my succulents, Alocasia, and a few other plants I couldn’t part with.